Our Lady of Altagracia: The girl and the orange tree

-Monsignor Juan Pepén in his book "Dónde floreció el naranjo" (Where the Orange Tree Bloomed), cites the testimony of Juan Elías Moscoso in 1907, who speaks of a Spanish colonizer who lived in the Villa of Salvaleón de Higüey around 1500.
+Monsignor Juan Pepén in his book "Dónde floreció el naranjo" (Where the Orange Tree Bloomed), cites the testimony of Juan Elías Moscoso in 1907, who speaks of a Spanish colonist who lived in the Villa of Salvaleón de Higüey around 1500.
 He made a living by selling cattle, so he often traveled to the city of Santo Domingo.
 At least one account identifies the cattle dealer as one of the Trejo brothers.

 According to Juan Pepén in his book "El Padre", on one of the man's trips to Santo Domingo, his two daughters asked him to bring back gifts: his eldest daughter asked him to buy her dresses, ribbons, and lace; by contrast, his youngest daughter only asked him to bring her the image of the "Virgin of Altagracia," since she had seen this Virgin in a dream.
 To everyone, this seemed strange, since no one had heard of such a Virgin.
 When the girls' father set out to return, he had gifts for the eldest daughter, but he was sorry for not having found the Virgin de la Altagracia for the younger girl, since even though he looked everywhere for the Virgin, he could not find her.
 He even went to ask the Canons of the Cabildo and the Archbishop himself, who answered that there was no such devotion.

 Passing through the town of Los Dos Ríos, he stayed overnight at an inn, where he described the case of the unknown Virgin, expressing his sorrow at the prospect of returning home without item that his daughter had requested.
 An old man also staying there, heard the story and took from his bag a parchment of a painting of Altagracia.
 The old man gave him the painting, a beautiful image that showed Mary adoring a newborn who was at her feet in a cradle.
 When dawn arrived, the girl's father went looking for the old man, but the old man never appeared again.

 Juan Pepén recounts that the girl met her father in the same place where the old sanctuary of Higüey is located today and that there, on January 21.
 At the foot of an orange tree, she showed the image to those present, establishing that day the venerated cult of the Virgin of Altagracia.